jsimonen/GetDataProject/CodeBook.md

 ## Original data

 The code assumes that the original data is in a subfolder called *ACI HAR Dataset* and that the directory structure within is unchanged from the original zip file.
-The original data and the code book can be downloaded from
+The original data, along with the original code book can be downloaded from

 http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones